knommon/knommon/INSTALL.md

 If you're unsure, run `php artisan migrate --pretend` to see what the migrate command will do.
 Read more about migrations [here](http://daylerees.com/codebright/migrations).

+For new migrations, the following artisan commands may be helpful:
+`php artisan migrate:rollback` rollback the last migration operation
+`php artisan migrate:reset` reset all migrations
+`php artisan migrate:refresh` rollback all migrations and run them again
+See [the Laravel Docs/Migrations](http://laravel.com/docs/migrations#rolling-back-migrations) for more details.

 ## Dev Workflow

 Run the Laravel application (on port 8000 by default, can specify with `--port=8080`).